rgwilton/iana-yang-guidance/draft-verdt-iana-yang-guidance.md

 1. **Make Changes to Module** - Update the YANG file based on registry changes
 2. **Validate Syntax** - Run pyang or yanglint to check for syntax errors
-3. **Check for NBC Changes** - Use pyang --check-update-from to compare with previous version
+3. **Check for NBC Changes** - Use `pyang --check-update-from` to compare with previous version [JMC: I think giving them something that lets them derive the Semver for _their_ modules would be useful.]
 4. **Review Tool Output** - Analyze any reported issues
 5. **Determine Version** - Based on classification, set the new version number
 6. **Add Revision Statement** - Include date, version, description, and NBC extension if needed